quiverjs/doc-old/core/05-filter.md

 })
 ```

 For simplicity, we can annotate such filter composition as `filter2(filter1(handler))`. `filter2` captures the filtered handler produced by `filter1`.
-Therefore the input transformation of `filter2` comes _before_ `filter1`, and result transformation of `filter2` comes _after `filter1`.
+Therefore the input transformation of `filter2` comes _before_ `filter1`, and result transformation of `filter2` comes _after_ `filter1`.
 As a result depending on whether a filter perform input or result or both transformation, some thinking is required to make sure the order of filter composition is correct.

 ## HTTP Filter

 The above examples are mostly for writing _stream filters_, which extend functionality of stream handlers.
-It is of course also possible to write http filters_ that extend functionality of http handlers:
+It is also possible to write _http filters_ that extend functionality of http handlers:

 ```javascript
 var friendlyErrorRedirectionHttpFilter = function(config, httpHandler, callback) {